ChefData/pinterest-data-pipeline545/README.md

 > - VPC Endpoint to S3
 > - Security rules for the EC2 instance to allow communication with the MSK cluster
 > - REST type API with regional endpoint
+>
+> The following were already configured in the Databricks account:
+>
+> - The Databricks account was granted full access to S3, so a new Access Key and Secret Access Key was not created for Databricks.
+> - The credentials were already uploaded to Databricks.

 ## Installation instructions